-- 4.1 Pack waste according to the Ministry of the Environment waste classes and Stewardship Ontario Waste Packing Standards as outlined in Appendix A. - 4.2 Ensure that MHSW is handled and stored as follows: - In accordance with the conditions laid out in their respective Environmental Compliance Approval and all applicable laws and regulations; - Have the ability to receive wastes from the public in a controlled manner (direct supervision or monitored) in a customer drop-off area; - Have adequate infrastructure to shelter material from inclement weather in a consolidation storage area; - Have sufficient space to receive, sort, store and prepare transportation containers for shipment; - As applicable, have material-handling equipment with the ability to move containers onto transport vehicles; - Be accessible to transport vehicles for pick- up of MHSW; and - Have adequate security measures in place to prevent MHSW from being tampered with by anyone at the site or using the collection facility at unauthorized times. - 4.3 All waste must be packed in an approved UN container1 and all materials transported must be contained in accordance with TDGA requirements. - 4.4 Bulky items, such as 20-lb. propane tanks, must be stored in an upright position in a secure area, and in accordance with Technical Standards & Safety Authority (TSSA) requirements. - 4.5 Transportation containers must be filled to capacity, except if this practice contravenes either a ministry order or the Collection Site Operator's Environmental Compliance Approval Storage Requirements.
-Waste material collected at event days is an exception since it may not always be possible to fill a transport container of a given waste class to capacity. - 4.6 Make use of vermiculite in sufficient quantity to cover and protect the waste material from breakage when there is a potential for spillage or breakage of containers in a lab pack during transport. - 4.7 Place large pails (20 litres or more) on skids and shrink wrap to prevent shifting of waste during transport.
-Alternatively, gaylord boxes may be used. - 4.8 Contamination allowances: - Unless otherwise noted, the maximum contamination allowance is 5%.
-This is a weight-based allowance assessed on individual drums for a given waste class.
+- 5.1.
+Pack waste according to the Ministry of the Environment waste classes and Stewardship Ontario Waste Packing Standards as outlined in Appendix A. - 5.2.
+Ensure that MHSW is handled and stored as follows: - In accordance with the conditions laid out in their respective Environmental Compliance Approval and all applicable laws and regulations;

+- Have the ability to receive wastes from the public in a controlled manner (direct supervision or monitored) in a customer drop-off area; - Have adequate infrastructure to shelter material from inclement weather in a consolidation storage area; - Have sufficient space to receive, sort, store and prepare transportation containers for shipment; - As applicable, have material-handling equipment with the ability to move containers onto transport vehicles; - Be accessible to transport vehicles for pick- up of MHSW; and - Have adequate security measures in place to prevent MHSW from being tampered with by anyone at the site or using the collection facility at unauthorized times. - 5.3.
+All waste must be packed in an approved UN container1 and all materials transported must be contained in accordance with TDGA requirements. - 5.4.
+Bulky items, such as 20-lb. propane tanks, must be stored in an upright position in a secure area, and in accordance with Technical Standards & Safety Authority (TSSA) requirements. - 5.5.
+Transportation containers must be filled to capacity, except if this practice contravenes either a ministry order or the Collection Site Operator's Environmental Compliance Approval Storage Requirements.
+Waste material collected at event days is an exception since it may not always be possible to fill a transport container of a given waste class to capacity. - 5.6.
+Make use of vermiculite in sufficient quantity to cover and protect the waste material from breakage when there is a potential for spillage or breakage of containers in a lab pack during transport. - 5.7.
+Place large pails (20 litres or more) on skids and shrink wrap to prevent shifting of waste during transport.
+Alternatively, gaylord boxes may be used. - 5.8.
+Contamination allowances: - Unless otherwise noted, the maximum contamination allowance is 5%.
+This is a weight-based allowance assessed on individual drums for a given waste class. - Contamination levels in transport containers (mis-packed MHSW, non-program wastes as identified in Appendix A) will be monitored by Stewardship Ontario through random sampling.
+MHSW collection site operators will be required to take corrective action if contamination allowances are exceeded.
+Stewardship Ontario reserves the right to apply a financial penalty to collection site operators who exceed the contamination allowance or revoke the collection site's approval status if corrective action is not taken as requested by Stewardship Ontario.